The Mt. Ebal Curse Tablet

 Galil alleges that this sacred name appears twice inside the tablet.

 For simplicity, I discuss only one of those here.
-That one I call “Upper Yahweh” simply because it lies near the top of the tablet.
+That one I call “Upper Yahweh” because it lies near the top of the tablet.

-Galil’s annotated Table 7 drawing labels it as #’s: 11, 12, and 13.
+Galil’s annotated Table 7 labels it as #’s: 11, 12, and 13.

 The phonetic spelling is thus “Yod,” “He,” “Waw”.